rathymus/nps/readme.md

 Let's set out what NPS is and what it isn't.

-**What is NPS** NPS is a feature-rich content authoring system which doesn't rely on runtime rendering.
+**What is NPS** NPS is a web-oriented feature-rich content authoring system comparable to LaTeX in functionality and Creole / Markdown in simplicity.

 **What it isn't** Many people have talked about how Markdown suffers from a lack of leadership.
 Case in point, every major website has its own flavor.